This function quantifies proteoform ions in a mass spectrometric (MS) data

 file, which comprises several mass spectra recorded at different time points

 during a chromatographic run.
-To this end, quantify_ions()
+To this end, quantify_ions() employs a

 two-step integration approach: First, each of the \(i\) ions is quantified